libp2p/blog/src/_blog/rust-libp2p-2022.md

 Along the way we tackled many smaller improvements, as a whole having a big impact on the user experience.
 To mention a couple: [naming consistency across crates](https://github.com/libp2p/rust-libp2p/issues/2217), [refactoing of the many `inject_*` into a single `enum` event handler in both `NetworkBehaviour` and `ConnectionHandler`](https://github.com/libp2p/rust-libp2p/issues/2832), [deprecation of event-based `PollParameters`](https://github.com/libp2p/rust-libp2p/pull/3153), and the [rework of our Rust feature flags](https://github.com/libp2p/rust-libp2p/pull/2918).
 Still remember the old days with the `NetworkBehaviourEventProcess` trait?
 [All gone](https://github.com/libp2p/rust-libp2p/pull/2784) in favor of the much simpler (generated) `OutEvent` mechanism.
 The `StreamMuxer` trait received numerous significant simplifications, [basically rewriting](https://github.com/libp2p/rust-libp2p/issues/2722) the trait as well as the trait implementation in yamux, mplex and now QUIC and WebRTC.

 Defense against denial-of-service attacks is a cornerstone of a networking library, especially in the peer-to-peer space. rust-libp2p saw a lot of related improvements in 2022.
-We enforce various limits (e.g. on the [number of streams](https://github.com/libp2p/rust-libp2p/pull/2697), bytes of a request) and [prioritize local work over new incoming work from a remote](https://github.com/libp2p/rust-libp2p/pull/2627) across the many layers.
+We enforce various limits (e.g. on the [number of streams](https://github.com/libp2p/rust-libp2p/pull/2697) and bytes of a request) and [prioritize local work over new incoming work from a remote](https://github.com/libp2p/rust-libp2p/pull/2627) across the many layers.
-Up next is a patch [enabling `NetworkBehaviour` implementations to implement their own connection management strategies](https://github.com/libp2p/rust-libp2p/issues/2824).
+Up next is [a patch](https://github.com/libp2p/rust-libp2p/issues/2824) enabling `NetworkBehaviour` implementations to implement their own connection management strategies.

 Understanding large systems is hard.
 Understanding distributed systems is even harder.
 We made understanding large libp2p networks a bit easier in 2022 introducing a metric crate for rust-libp2p exposing Prometheus metrics, e.g. the [time to establish a connection](https://github.com/libp2p/rust-libp2p/pull/3134) or the [protocols supported by peers](https://github.com/libp2p/rust-libp2p/pull/2734).

 Since January the rust-libp2p monorepo has a [handy CLI tool for libp2p key management](https://github.com/libp2p/rust-libp2p/pull/2453).

+In general, we keep up with [recent developments of the Rust language], and incorporate some of its new shiny features.
+We make use of [Cargo's weak dependencies](https://github.com/libp2p/rust-libp2p/pull/2646).
+In November we introduced [a patch using const generics](https://github.com/libp2p/rust-libp2p/pull/2712) (in tests).
+In December we merged our [first pull request using GATs](https://github.com/libp2p/rust-libp2p/pull/3239).

 ## Meta - Improvements to the Project